iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 ### Biological sub-model

-To populate the parameters of the model, we used characteristics of temperate rocky reef fish, and chose Pomacentridae due many species distribution along the NSW coast, and their high representation in the literature [CITE example].
-The literature on early-life fish histories is biased towards tropical and sub-tropical species, therefore where values for temperate Pomacentridae were not found, information of tropical larvae was utilised (@tbl:bio-base).
-The individual larvae only settled if at the end of their pelagic larval duration they were able to sense a settlement reef patch (within the settlement sensory distance of suitable settlement habitat).
-The larvae were spawned in the preflexion stage, assumed a species with benthic eggs which is common for Pomacentridae.
-The larvae were given a sensory zone of 10 km with which to sense settlement reef habitat, a generous example of sensory abilities used to help overcome the coarse 10 km of the oceanographic model resolution (@tbl:bio-base).
-The oceanographic model often had no velocities near the coast (due its inherent grid structure), limiting the ability of fish to settle on some reefs.
-To orientate and swim towards a reef, the fish were given a olfactory range of 15 km, which was 5km longer than the settlement sensory ability.
+Model parameters are based on characteristics of a temperate rock reef fish from the family Pomacentridae (Damselfishes).
+We chose this group as it is relatively well studied, thus providing reasonable estimates of the various parameters required for modelling.
+The literature on early-life fish histories is biased towards tropical and sub-tropical species, therefore where values for temperate Pomacentridae were not found, information of tropical larvae was utilised (@tbl:bio-params).
+An individual larvae only settled if, at the end of their pelagic larval duration, they were able to sense a settlement reef patch (within the settlement sensory distance of suitable settlement habitat).
+The larvae were spawned in the preflexion stage, assuming a species with benthic eggs which is common for Pomacentridae.
+The lack of velocity data near the coast is an inherent property of its grid structure but one that limiting the ability of fish to settle on some reef patches.
+In order to compensate for this as well as the coarse 10 km resolution of the oceanographic model, larvae were given a settlement sensory zone of 10 km with which to sense settlement reef habitat, which was slightly larger (but within 1 standard deviation) than the mean settlement sensory zone of 8.3 km (± 5.2) as seen in Chapter 2 (@tbl:bio-base).
+To orientate and swim towards a reef, the fish were given an olfactory range of 10 km, which was the maximum extent used in other studies ([CITE Wolanski, Staatermann]), but we assumed the same sensory cues for the larvae as the settlement sensory extent (@tbl:orientate).

 : Biological features of the Pomacentridae larvae that were used in every model run of the experiment {#tbl:bio-base}